raspberryjoy/DataMiningTechniques/README.md

-# DataMiningCource
+# DataMiningTechniques
-Data Mining Cource - Selected Student Projects
+Data Mining Techniques - Selected Student Projects Department of Informatics and Telecommunications National and Kapodistrian University of Athens